Tanium Detect overview

 - Tanium TraceTM

-YARA is a regular expression engine.
+YARA is a pattern-matching engine.
 YARA files use rules to classify and identify suspicious content inside files on the targeted endpoints.
 Each rule consists of a logical Boolean expression to combine user-defined descriptions consisting of byte patterns, strings, and regular expressions.
 You can use a text editor or tools that autogenerate stub rules.
-IOC Detect can import YARA files to use for detection scans.
+YARA files, when combined with a defined search scope, are used like regular intel for detection scans.

 For more information, see the YARA website.

-Tanium Index (Index) creates a full index of all the files that exist on an endpoint local file system.
+Tanium Index creates a full index of all the files that exist on an endpoint local file system.
 Index captures file and path information, the hash, and magic number.
-With Index, IOC Detect can quickly determine whether a particular file exists on the endpoint without having to scan through the entire file system.
-You can create IOCs to look for a full or partial file name or directory path, file hash (MD5, SHA1, and SHA256), and the magic number.
+With Index, Detect can quickly determine whether a particular file exists on the endpoint without having to scan through the entire file system.
+You can create intel documents to look for a full or partial file name or directory path, file hash (MD5, SHA1, and SHA256), and the magic number.

-IOC Detect integrates with Tanium TraceTM (Trace) in two ways.
-Use Trace evidence from a single endpoint to scan any endpoint that is managed by Tanium.
-You can also use Trace data for in-depth scanning of each endpoint for historical evidence of IOCs.
+Detect integrates with Tanium TraceTM in four ways.
+Use Trace evidence from a single endpoint to scan any other endpoint that has Detect tools installed.
+You can also use Trace historical data captured by the event recorder for in-depth scanning of each endpoint for evidence of intel matches.
+Signals are sent to the Trace event recorder for live process event matching.
+Lastly, from a Detect alert you can make a live connection to a suspicious endpoint for further investigation.

-From the IOC Detect Settings, you can access the API and Indicator documentation.
-The API documentation provides the list of paths and models; with an interactive feature to try out operations.
-The Indicators documentation lists descriptions of the intelligence document types, sensor type, and other features that affect the sensor evaluation.
+From the Detect home page help , you can access the Evaluation Engine documentation.
+This documentation provides an in-depth explanation of how the endpoint interacts with intel, the scan types, and it lists descriptions of the intelligence document types, sensor type, possible error messages, and other features that affect the evaluation.

-For detailed information about IOCs and IOC detection, see the following resources.
+For detailed information about intel documents and their development, see the following resources.

 - An Introduction to OpenIOC